thomasgtaylor/how.wtf/content/post/2023-05-23-uninstall-aws-cli.md

 - AWS CLI
 ---

-The AWS CLI can be installed using several methods.
-The article attempts to address uninstalling through many of them.
+The AWS CLI can be installed using several methods: this article attempts to address uninstalling through many of them.

 ## Uninstall AWS CLI using Pip